jdomainapp/jda/examples/courseman/ReadMe.md

 </modules>
 ```

-Refer to the ReadMe file in the example project for details.
+Refer to the [mdsa/ReadMe.md](mdsa/ReadMe.md) file in the example project for details.